Floer theory and reduced cohomology on open manifolds: Computations and applications

 Thus the function $s+it\mapsto S+i(T-t)$ is holomorphic.
 By the maximum principle, $S$ must be constant.
 In particular, Floer trajectories connecting orbits within a fiber of $H$ must stay within that fiber.
 Also, we have $T=t$.

 Recall the definition of the differential in fixed point Floer homology.
 Namely, for fixed points $x,y$ of $\psi^k$ it counts $J$-holomorphic strips asymptotic to $x,y$ satisfying the boundary condition $u(s,1)=\psi(u(s,0))$.
 Given such a $u$ we obtain a Floer cylinder $\tilde{u}$ in the mapping torus by $\tilde{u}(s,t):=(t,u(s,t))$.
-This sets up a bijection between the Floer trajectories connecting periodic orbits in a fiber and fixed point holomorphic strips. \end{proof}
+This sets up a bijection between the Floer trajectories connecting periodic orbits in a fiber and fixed point holomorphic strips.
+The rightmost equality in \eqref{EqFixFloH} follows.
+For the other equality note that since $\psi^k$ has a finite number of fixed points, $CF^{*,k}(H;\Lambda_R)$ is finite dimensional and thus the differential has closed image. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{tmMappFloFixed}] Let $f$ be any proper convex function and let $H=f\circ S$.
 Consider a monotone sequence of convex functions $f_n$ which are linear of slope larger than $k$ near infinity and which converge to $f$.
+Write $H_n:=f_n\circ S$.